 In 2008, UNFPA published a very important document entitled “Culture Matters: Lessons from a Legacy of Engaging Faith-Based Organizations.”
 This publication gives many details on how UNFPA has worked with faith-based organizations in specific nations in order to advance its goal of universal “sexual and reproductive health,” which includes contraception and abortion.

-UNFPA exists for a single purpose: To suppress the populations of developing nations.
-It has supported coercive population control programs, has funded both legal and illegal abortions, and has supplied abortion equipment all over the world.
+UNFPA exists for a single purpose: to suppress the populations of developing nations.
+It has supported coercive population control programs, funded both legal and illegal abortions, and supplied abortion equipment all over the world.
 Its leadership has completely lost sight of the value of the most precious possessions the poor of this world have ― their families, their children, their faith.